Kaufman Hays - Merchant and Banker

 10221, 10229, 10305 and 10311 Lake Shore Boulevard

 In 1868, Hays purchased stock in Citizens Savings & Loan Co., becoming a director in 1875.
-He also held stock in City National Bank.
+He also held shares in City National Bank.
 In 1886, he established Euclid Avenue National Bank with Myron Herrick, Charles Brush, and Solon Severance.
 He was elected vice-president in 1893 and held that position until 1905.

 Kaufman Hays was born on March 9, 1835, to Abraham and Bertha Hays in Storndorf, Hesse-Darmstadt, Germany.
 He immigrated to Cleveland in 1852 and worked in retail stores before joining his father-in-law, Simson Thorman, in his hide and wool business in 1860.
 He left to establish the Hays Bros. clothing store in 1864.